What parents need to know

 Is it any good?

-AH HA! is a an exciting story told using phrases (including one "Ha ha!") made with with just two letters.
+This is an exciting story that's told using phrases made with just two letters.
 As with author Jeff Mack's Good News Bad News, kids have fun seeing cause and effect as well as ups and downs as cute, emotive animal characters shift from a good situation to a bad one in an instant, and vice versa.
 Having the pro and con phrases be so similarly spelled adds a clever layer to the out-loud storytelling.

 Families can talk about...